vyshnu/Python-GitHub-API/README.md

 # Python-GitHub-API

-This repository contains scripts that interact with GitHub Rest API and GraphQL API for various usecases.
+This repository contains python scripts that interact with GitHub Rest API and GraphQL API for various usecases.